SoftwareGuy/NodeListServer/README.md

 ### Starting & Stopping

 **First Run:**
-Install the Node modules by issuing `npm install`.
+Install the Node modules by issuing `npm install --only=production`.
 This will read the requirements from packages.json.

 **To start the server:**